 John M. Cowley Center for High-Resolution Electron Microscopy

-As a global leader in high-resolution electron microscopy, ASU plays an important role in characterizing critical properties of materials.
+As a global leader in high-resolution electron microscopy, ASU plays an important role in characterizing the critical properties of materials.
 This facility houses a dozen electron microscopes that can probe the physical, electronic, and chemical structure of matter on an atomic scale.
-Instruments and techniques include: ion milling, electron microprobe, scanning electron microscopy, transmission electron microscopy, scanning transmission electron microscopy, and aberration-corrected electron microscopy.
+Instruments and techniques include focused ion beam (FIB) microscopes, electron microprobe, scanning electron microscopy, transmission electron microscopy, scanning transmission electron microscopy, and aberration-corrected electron microscopy.

 Life Science Electron Microscopy